 30 Jun 2014 Black Hills Wild Horse Sanctuary

-The Black Hills Wild Sanctuary, located outside of Hot Springs, South Dakota, stretches over 14,000 acres of protected land.
-Thousands of wild horses make their home on Sanctuary land.
-American, Spanish, Curly, and Choctaw mustangs, rescued from kill facilities, are relocated from the Bureau of Land Management lands and are provided permanent shelter without restriction in a protected and privately owned wilderness.
+The Black Hills Wild Sanctuary stretches over 14,000 acres of protected land in western South Dakota.
+Thousands of wild horses live unhindered in the privately-owned wilderness.
+American, Spanish, Curly, and Choctaw mustangs are rescued from kill facilities or are relocated from the Bureau of Land Management.

 The landscape is unblemished by roads, power lines, or human interference.
 Indeed, many horses were born on Sanctuary land.
 Some have never seen a human being.
 The inevitability of death claims lives, but bodies return to the earth without human interruption.